censoredplanet/Xray-ProxyShaper/README.md

 ### Generated Flow Configuration

-For `bootstrap + disableTiming` mode, traffic patterns are generated externally:
+Traffic patterns are generated externally.
+This is the only supported ProxyShaper path in this fork.

 **Inputs:**
-- `generatorPath` — Path to the obfs generator binary
+- `generatorPath` — Path to the CensorKL binary
 - `trafficProfilePath` — Traffic profile file
 - `modelPath` — Model assumptions JSON
 - `numFlows` — Number of candidate rows to generate (typically 5)